 All other regions were represented by too few studies to allow for a robust meta-analysis of enhancement.
 The Southern and Mid Atlantic coast was represented in only eight studies.
-This small number of studies nevertheless represents a large number of independent sampling events (n=45).
-Despite the relatively large number of independent sampling events, the variability in sampling methods and study design is too high, without additional studies.
-Furthermore, a large proportion (n = 18) of these sampling events are from a single estuary, Delaware Bay (Able et al., 2007).
-A greater number of studies, with appropriate sampling methodologies, and increased geographical spread of sampling locations on the Southern and Mid Atlantic coast is therefore required before we would be able to perform a robust enhancement analysis.
+This small number of studies nevertheless represents a large number of independent sampling events (n=52).
+The majority of these sampling events (n=18) are, however, from a single estuary, Delaware Bay (Able et al., 2007).
+A greater geographical spread and a greater number of studies on the Southern and Mid Atlantic coast is therefore required before we would be able to perform a robust enhancement analysis.

-The Northern Atlantic and Pacific coasts, are even more data poor, with only three publications identified for both regions, representing 17 independent sampling events from just four bays across both regions combined (Table 2).
+The Northern Atlantic and Pacific coasts, are even more data poor, with only three publications identified representing 18 independent sampling events from just four bays across both regions combined (Table 2).
 The geographic spread of studies was also limited, with both Pacific studies undertaken in California, and only Maine sampled on the Northern Atlantic coast (Appendix I).
-Both more, and more geographically diverse data is required to perform analyses on these coastlines.
+Both more and more geographically diverse data is required to perform analyses on these coastlines.
 No appropriate data were identified for the Caribbean, which is perhaps not surprising given the very limited extent of the habitat in this region.